 - Ability to describe ecosystems and their processes in qualitative and quantitative ways

 - Understanding of the linkage between hypotheses, ecological theory and models, and between models and experiments/observations.

-- Design of a model with state variables and their rates of change, definition of system boundaries
+- Ability to design a model with state variables and their rates of change, and define systems and system boundaries

 - Understanding of the numerical integration of models